On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Proof of analytical optimality criterion

-by a change of the order of integration, justified by Fubini's theorem, and the form \eqref{eq:Zd} of $Z^{(q,v)\prime}(z)$.
-Comparison with $\Xi$ defined in \eqref{eq:key} shows that $g^*(\theta)=-\Xi(\theta)$ for $\theta>\Phi(q)$.
-The final assertion follows since a function $f:(0,\infty)\to\mbb R$ is completely monotone if and only if it is the Laplace transform of a measure.\exit
+by a change of the order of integration, which is justified by Fubini's theorem, and the form \eqref{eq:Zd} of $Z^{(q,\theta)\prime}(z)$.
+The second assertion follows since a function $f\dvtx(c,\infty)\to \mbb R$ with $c>0$ is completely monotone if and only if it is the Laplace transform of a nonnegative measure supported on $\mbb R_+$. \end{pf*}